zvapa/candlestick-chart-with-slider/README.md

 To ilustrate the functionality I'm using a jupyter notebook and dummy data (daily OHLC for two instruments - EURUSD currency pair, and Apple stock)

 ### Disclaimer
-This project is for education purpose and does not represent financial advice.
+This project is for education purpose and does not represent financial advice, nor should it be used in trading.